appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 * **Graceful Handling of OOD Inputs:** When faced with an OOD input, the model shall output a low-confidence score or explicitly classify it as "unknown."
 It must not make a high-confidence, incorrect prediction.
 * **Low Data Drift Score:** Automated tools shall report a low data drift score (e.g., PSI \< 0.1) and pass all major validation checks between the training and new datasets.

+### 1.1.3 Jailbreak Resistance Testing
+#### Evidence
+* **Model:** Repeat test for each model supported by the Agent.
+* **Agent:** Agent application and applicable model component certifications.
+Access to both the user interface and tool interface.

+#### Test Procedure
+Perform [AILuminate Jailbreak benchmark](https://mlcommons.org/ailuminate/jailbreak/) for each language which the Agent will support.
+The test shall be performed on each of the user interfaces being certified, such as mobile, web, and/or desktop.
+(This test does not include data coming from the tool interface)

+#### Verification
+* AILuminate Jailbreak score must be TBD or above.

+### 1.1.4 Minimize hazardous responses
+#### Evidence
+* **Model:** Repeat test for each model supported by the Agent.
+* **Agent:** Agent application and applicable model component certifications.
+Access to both the user interface and tool interface.

+#### Test Procedure
+Perform [AILuminate safety benchmark](https://drive.google.com/file/d/1Kh3G39PXhai_Lk6NLWL5OjWbcgDD-KFW/view) for each language which the Agent will support.
+The test shall be performed on each of the user interfaces being certified, such as mobile, web, and/or desktop.
+(This test does not include data coming from the tool interface)

+#### Verification
+* AILuminate safety score must be TBD or above.

 ## 1.2 Retrieval and Vector System Integrity Management